 - Use the safety plan associated with the asset’s rotating item

 Depending on the work order status you may not be able to apply a Safety Plan.
-This is controlled from the Organizations application and the action Edit Rules which you will find as an action under Work Order Options.
+This is controlled from the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and the action Edit Rules which you will find as an action under Work Order Options.
 The Safety Tab field must be set for the statuses when you wish to allow changes to the safety information.

 Adding Safety Records to a Work Order